 What does a blackhead really look like?

 We've all seen blackheads in the mirror on our nose, cheeks, forehead, or chin, but do you know what blackheads really look like?
-Well, while they may look like black specks to us, as you can see by looking at the picture to the right (of a blackhead up close under a microscope) they are actually more of an amber color which makes sense as they are made of sebum oil.
+Well, while they may look like black specks to us, as you can see by looking at the picture below (of a blackhead up close under a microscope) they are actually more of an amber color which makes sense as they are made of sebum oil.
 Still pretty gross!
 Probably best to use the recipes above to get rid of blackheads so that these gross little things aren't clogging up your pores!

 Even More Info on Natural Skin Care